olebole/irafdoc/doc/system.help.rst

   <dt><b>terminal</b></dt>
   <!-- Sec='PARAMETERS' Level=1 Label='terminal' Line='terminal' -->
   <dd>If the <i>value</i> of
-  the parameter is the reserved string <tt>"terminal"</tt>,  the actual device name is the value of the CL environment variable <i>terminal</i>.
+  the parameter is the reserved string <span style="font-family: monospace;">"terminal"</span>,  the actual device name is the value of the CL environment variable <i>terminal</i>.
   </dd>
   </dl>